Russia to reward pilots involved in US drone incident - ExBulletin

 During a second approach, the same plane or another Russian Su-27 following the MQ-9 hit the drone’s propeller, damaging a blade, according to the US military, which said it later abandoned the plane in the sea.
 The video clip does not show the collision, although it does show damage to the propeller.

-Senior US and Russian defense and military officials spoke on the downing of the drone on Wednesday, underscoring the seriousness of the events.
-Calls between US Secretary of Defense Lloyd Austin, Chairman of the Joint Chiefs of Staff General Mark Milley, Russian Defense Minister Sergei Shoigu and General Valery Gerasimov, Chief of the Russian General Staff , were the first since October.
+Senior U.S. and Russian defense and military officials discussed the downing of the drone on Wednesday in the first calls between them since October, underscoring the seriousness of the events.

-WATCH MORE: Pentagon video shows Russian fighter jet dumping fuel on US surveillance drone

 While calling on Russia for reckless action, the White House has also tried to avoid escalating tensions.
 US officials stressed that they had been unable to determine whether the Russian pilot had intentionally hit the US drone and stressed that lines of communication with Moscow remained open.